Trevor Noah on Why Those Racist Trump Rally Chants Against Ilhan Omar Were ‘Extra Disturbing’

-On Thursday night, The Daily Show host Trevor Noah addressed President Trump’s bordering-on-fascist rally the other evening at Williams Arena in Greenville, North Carolina—you know, the one where Trump worked up his crowd into a lather till they unleashed a racist chant against Rep. Ilhan Omar (D-MN).
+On Thursday night, The Daily Show host Trevor Noah addressed President Trump’s bordering-on-fascist rally the night before at Williams Arena in Greenville, North Carolina—you know, the one where Trump worked up his crowd into a lather till they unleashed a racist chant against Rep. Ilhan Omar (D-MN).

-“And obviously and importantly, Omar has a history of launching vicious, anti-Semitic screeds,” offered Trump, to loud chants of “SEND HER BACK!” from the racist members of his crowd.
+“And obviously and importantly, Omar has a history of launching vicious, anti-Semitic screeds,” offered Trump, to loud chants of “SEND HER BACK!” from the crowd.
 (Note: Omar has no such history.)

 “Wow.
 Send her back.
 A U.S. citizen, send her back,” offered a defeated Noah.
 “It almost makes you miss the innocent days when all Trump’s crowd wanted to do was imprison a woman without trial.
 Lock her up!
 Lock her up!
 Because that was horrible, but at least Hillary would be able to stay in the country.”